Mapping in the deep: Why is 80% ocean floor still unexplored?

-In another seven years, Elon Musk plans to send humans to Mars.
+In the next decade, Elon Musk plans to send humans to Mars.
 Considering that NASA launched its first global Mars mapping mission in 1996, space enthusiasts have had a long time to prepare for this breakthrough.
-And yet, it will take another 13 years before we have a ‘complete picture’ of our own planet.
-After all, 85% of the Earth’s ocean floor is yet to be mapped using modern mapping techniques.
+And yet, it will take another decade before we have a ‘complete picture’ of our own planet.
+After all, 80% of the Earth’s ocean floor is yet to be mapped using modern mapping techniques.

 The Mt.
 Everest is so famous for being, well big, that even primary school kids are cognizant of its existence.
 But how many people do you think are aware that almost a quarter of our planet is made up of an underwater mountain range called the Mid-Ocean Ridge?
 That we didn’t even enter this subsurface mountain system until 1972 – three years after Neil Armstrong left the first human footprint on the moon?
 That the majestic Everest is 4,000 feet shorter than a mountain hidden beneath the waves of the Pacific?